a-Little-Design/stone-plus-iconpack/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.
-- The application of the repository release which the package of APK file，is only free for [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0).
+- The APK file of this application repository Release is only intended for free distribution and follow the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0).
+Not for commericial purposes.
 - The Copyright of this Application's APK file belong to developer Little Design.

 # Preview🎁